-Students preparing for the MH CET LAW 2026 exam must also prioritise the current affairs and GK sections to perform well.
+Students preparing for the MH CET LAW 2026 exam are advised to prioritise the current affairs and GK sections to perform well.
 Go through this article to get familiar with the MH CET LAW syllabus for the general knowledge section.
 We have also included some useful preparation tips for effective preparation.

 - MHCET Law Syllabus for 5-Year LLB